nicolasbock/gothenburg-2025-container-workshop/README.md

 ### Deep Dive

-- Compare docker history <docker_image> vs. inspecting the contents of the built ROCK
+- Compare docker history <docker_image> vs. inspecting the contents of the built Rock
-- Discuss the layering model, the presence of Pebble in the ROCK, and how environment variables/commands are handled
+- Discuss the layering model, the presence of Pebble in the Rock, and how environment variables/commands are handled